Freeyourgadget/Gadgetbridge/README.md

 How to use (Pebble):

-1. Pair your Pebble though the Android Bluetooth Settings
+1. Pair your Pebble through the Android Bluetooth Settings
 2. Start Gadgetbridge, tap on the device you want to connect to
 3. To test, chose "Debug" from the menu and play around

 How to use (Miband):

-1. Add your Mibands MAC address manually for now (Settings -> Debug)
+* With older Miband firmware (e.g. 1.4.0.sx): Add your Miband's MAC address manually  (Settings -> Debug)
+* With newer firmware that supports pairing, pair your Miband through the Android Bluetooth Settings

-2. Configure other notifications as desired
+1. Configure other notifications as desired
-3. Go back to the "Gadgetbridge" Activity
+2. Go back to the "Gadgetbridge" Activity
-4. Tap the "MI" device to connect
+3. Tap the "MI" device to connect
-5. To test, chose "Debug" from the menu and play around
+4. To test, chose "Debug" from the menu and play around

 Known Issues: